Cantuccini from a Tuscany Culinary Vacation

 - 1/3 cup of vin santo (marsala, brandy or any dessert wine)

 1. Work the butter with the sugar; add eggs, liquor, olive oil and lemon zest.

 2. When all the ingredients are mixed well, start adding the flour with the baking powder.

 3. The texture has to be like the mascarpone: creamy, but not liquid.
 If it comes out too hard, add a little milk.
 It it is too liquid, add more flour.

-4. When the mixture is nice and smooth, add anise and almonds.
-You have to obtain a consistancy hard enough to be placed, spoon by spoon, on a baking sheet covered with wax paper.
+4. When the mixture is nice and smooth, add the almonds.
+You have to obtain a consistency hard enough to be placed, spoon by spoon, on a baking sheet covered with parchment paper.
 Make two long “breads,” and with a spatula, give them shape.

 5. Sprinkle brown sugar on top.
 Put into the oven at 370 degrees for around 20 minutes.
 The cantuccini must be brown on top and the surfaces should be cracked.

 6. You may eat like this or while they are still hot you can cut them into slices, two centimeters thick and bake them again in the oven at the same temperature for 15 more minutes.

 Or, check out more of our blogs featuring Tuscany: